Repeating Events in FileMaker

 Once repetitions are created, the individual events can be edited, moved, or deleted without affecting other events in the repetition.

-If you want to change all the repetitions of an event at the same time, click "repeat" from the "Event Detail" layout.
+If you want to change all the repetitions of an event at the same time--or delete them all--click n an event in the calendar view and then click the "repeat" button on the "Event Detail" layout.
 You'll be offered an option to see the repetitions of that event in a list.

 From there you can there use the Replace Field Contents command from FileMaker's Records menu to apply changes across the found set.
 (Put your cursor in the field you wish to edit- and perhaps make your edit- before selecting "Replace Field Contents" from FileMaker's Records menu.)